-Small, rural ILECs often operate with a minimum number of employees.
-The owner or president or general manager - sometimes the same person - usually oversees
+That is because small, rural ILECs often operate with a minimum of employees.
+The owner, or president, or general manager - sometimes the same person - usually oversees every aspect of the company.
+He or she may supervise the installation and repair of plant and equipment - or actually perform the work.